 - Prior to installation, the installer/owner has final inspection responsibility as to grade, manufacture and factory finish.
 The installer must use reasonable selectivity and hold out or cut off pieces with defects, whatever the cause.

 - Use of stain, filler or putty stick for defect correction during installation should be accepted as normal procedure.

-- When flooring is ordered, 5% to 7% must be added to the actual square footage needed for cutting and grading allowance.
+- When flooring is ordered, at least 10% must be added to the actual square footage needed for cutting and grading allowance.